mle86/sh-tests/README.md

 * `assertEq valueActual valueExpected [errorMessage]`
 	This assertion compares two strings and tests them for equality.

+* `assertContains valueActual valueExpectedPart [errorMessage]`
+	This assertion compares two strings,
+	expecting the second to be contained somewhere in the first.

 * `assertEmpty valueActual [errorMessage]`
 	This assertion tests a string, expecting it to be empty.